 If needles make you uncomfortable and you’re looking for a more non-invasive (but fast working) approach, laser treatments may be a great option for you.
 There are a few different types of general laser treatments, all for different skin conditions and types of candidates.
 At DCA, we use two different lasers to help build collagen and improve wrinkles: the Laser Genesis for those with more rosy skin tones and the Pico Genesis for patients with skin that tends to respond to sun damage with brown spots.

 Laser treatments, Botox, and chemical peels are common procedures and are generally very safe.
 However, all should always be performed by a board-certified dermatologist or medical professional at the recommendation of your own dermatologist.
-If you have questions about what treatment option may be best for you, reach out to us at the Dermatology Center of Acadiana today and schedule a consultation!
+If you have questions about what treatment option may be best for you, Contact Us at the Dermatology Center of Acadiana today and schedule a consultation!
 Every individual and situation is different, and the best way to get a better feel for what will be most effective for you is to consult with an expert.